 A closer view of the second story windows.

 The Freight House, Doylestown, PA, circa 1871.
 There were two windows missing along the top on the Ashland Street side.
 All other windows along the top required full restoration.
-The DoylestownTrain Station windows required full re-glazing, along with the removal of old security glass and formerly non-operating windows returned to operating condition.
-It is a functional train station.

 This is one of the windows hand fabricated to replace the missing windows along the side of the Freight House.